Cuprum77/BananaBoard/README.md

 ![alt text][singular]

-## Polarity
+## Connection
-This is a prototype of an idea I had for a different project in the future, and thus lacks polarity indicators on both sides.
-There are indicators on the bottom, which *should* have been the top, although I personally prefer the artwork over the simplistic design.

-**However**, the PCB itself is not polarized and does __not care__ if you connect it backwards!
+The design itself has connection indicators on the bottom side if one does not care for the artwork.
+Example on suggested polarity
 ![alt text][pinout]
-Example on suggested polarity
+**Important**, the PCB itself is not polarized, does not have polarized components and does __not__ care if you connect it backwards!
+However that assumes that you use non-polarized capacitors!

 ## Ordering
 The files were sent off to to a manufacturer and got the ENIG treatment to enhance the artwork.